joma74/acc-natours/docs/TestcafeScreenshot.md

 Currently i never came to the fourth point, as alone the first three were a time consuming and did not work as intended.

-_0.7_ Finally i compiled some other observations regarding testcafe, which go into the last chapter 'Other'
+_0.7_ Finally i compiled some other observations and questions regarding testcafe, which went into the last chapter 'Other'

 # 1 How To Configure Browser Setup